feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Feature</h3>
         <h2>Exploratory flow</h2>
-        <p class="lead">Understanding software requires continuous exploration.
+        <p>Understanding software requires continuous exploration.
 We capture that flow explicitly.
 In true moldable fashion, each step can be adapted dynamically.
 Together with the various tools this leads to an ever extensible experience.</p>
       </div>
       <div class="col-lg-8">
         <img src="/assets/pictures/feature-exploratoryflow.png"/>